coder-mike/microvium/doc/supported-language.md

  - `eval`
  - Internationalization (`Intl`)

-(Pedant note: timers are not a standard feature of JavaScript)

 ## Deviation from JavaScript semantics

 There are some features of JavaScript which are roughly supported in Microvium but have different semantics for performance reasons.
-This list will grow:
+These are mostly edge cases:

   - Cannot get property of non-object.
 E.g. `(1).toString()` is not valid.
   - Property assignment to a non-index key on an array has no effect (e.g. `array.x = y`)